-Born in 1981, Johann Merrich is an Italian electronic musician and freelance composer active since 2000.
+Born in 1981, Johann Merrich is an Italian electronic musician, freelance composer and researcher on electronic music history active since 2000.

-She started her sound researches by using her loyal Yamaha AN200 with the electro-noise duo Hm? formed togheter with Genecyst (2000 – 2006).
-Thanks to Hm? performances, she begins to develop her idea of experimental music.
+She started her sound experimentations by using her loyal Yamaha AN200 with the electro-noise duo Hm? formed with Genecyst (2000 – 2006).
+Thanks to Hm? performances (Who is Paris Hilton?; Anything is conductable), she begins to develop her idea of experimental music.

-In 2010 she cofunded electronicgirls.org and performed two shows during the 54th Biennale d’Arte di Venezia (Ooslo Floating Pavilion, San Servolo island; Illuminations Closure Party, Giardini della Biennale, Serra dei Giardini).
+In 2010 she co-funded electronicgirls.org, a netlabel dedicated to electronic&experimental music, and performed two shows during the 54th Biennale d’Arte di Venezia (Ooslo Floating Pavilion, San Servolo island; Illuminations Closure Party, Giardini della Biennale, Serra dei Giardini).

 In 2012 she dive into the land of electro-clash and punk sounds with 7 Tone-Floats for a Selfdestruction released by electronicgirls.

-Thanks to the meeting with the performers duo Andrigo&Aliprandi (2012) she become involved in the production of music for contemporary dance (Libere di Ricominciare, 2014; Le Bistrot des Dames, 2015; choreogrphed by Marianna Andrigo.
-Effetto Cocktail Party, 2016 – 2017 choreographed by Sara Catellani) and for vertical dance (Cubo, produced by Eventi Verticali, 2015; Sostanza d’Ombra, produced by Vertical Waves Project, 2015).
+Thanks to the meeting with the performers duo Andrigo&Aliprandi (2012) she become involved in the production of music for contemporary dance (Libere di Ricominciare, 2014; Le Bistrot des Dames, 2015; choreographed by Marianna Andrigo.
+Effetto Cocktail Party, 2016 – 2017 choreographed by Sara Catellani and performed at Fabbrica Europa Festival, Florence, 2018) and for vertical dance (Cubo, produced by Eventi Verticali, 2015; Sostanza d’Ombra, produced by Vertical Waves Project, 2015).

 She constantly deepens her knowledge following seminars lead by artists such as Theo Teardo (Fondazione Cini, Venice 2014), Pauline Oliveros (Conservatorio Benedetto Marcello, Venice 2015), Markus Stockhausen (Forte Marghera, Venice 2016), Jasna Velickovic (Forte Marghera, Venice 2017).